-- Making the Cut
+Making the Cut

+Although it’s not actually a wedding planning show, Making the Cut is a great option if you’re in search of something to completely take your mind off of all things weddings.
 If you’re a Project Runway fan, this show is right up your alley.
 You’ll immediately recognize some familiar faces: Runway alums Heidi Klum and Tim Gunn are the hosts of the show.
 Twelve designers from across the world compete in fashion challenges to test their design skills, from jewelry to shoes and haute couture.
 There are appearances from guest judges, including Naomi Campbell and Nicole Richie, and the winning designer is awarded with the opportunity to sell their collection exclusively on Amazon.

-Best shows to watch on Disney+
+Best Wedding TV Shows to Watch on Disney+

-Sign up for Disney+ starting at $6.99 a month or $12.99 a month when you bundle with Hulu and ESPN+.
+Sign up for Disney+ starting at $7.99 a month or $12.99 a month when you bundle with Hulu and ESPN+.
 Along with these shows, Disney+ is the only place you can stream Disney classics (including all your Disney Channel favorites), Pixar films, and the Star Wars franchise.

-- Disney’s Fairytale Weddings
+Disney’s Fairytale Weddings

 Behold: the ultimate source of wedding inspiration for any Disney fanatic.
 This binge-worthy show follows real couples as they plan their Disney-themed weddings at dream-come-true locations, including the Tree of Life in Animal Kingdom, a Disney cruise, and the Aulani resort in Hawaii.
 There are 14 episodes in total, and they’re filled with wedding ideas you can recreate even if you’re not getting married at one of the parks.

-- One Day at Disney
+One Day at Disney